 Granulomatous Diseases in Veterans

-Granulomatous diseases cause chronic inflammation and the formation of granulomas, which are tight clusters of immune cells that form when the body attempts to contain infections or irritants it cannot eliminate.
-These conditions may be infectious, such as tuberculosis, or non-infectious, such as sarcoidosis.
+Granulomatous diseases cause chronic inflammation and the formation of granulomas, tight clusters of immune cells that form when the body attempts to contain infections or irritants it cannot eliminate.
+These diseases may be infectious, such as tuberculosis, or non-infectious, such as sarcoidosis.

-Service in ship repair and Southwest Asia conflicts increased exposure to fine particulates, solvents, and burn-pit smoke.
-These findings support growing evidence that environmental exposure during military service contributes to long-term lung injury and immune dysregulation, setting the stage for granuloma formation and chronic disease.
+For example, service in ship repair and Southwest Asia conflicts increased exposure to fine particulates, solvents, and burn-pit smoke.
+These findings support growing evidence that environmental exposure during military service contributes to long-term lung injury and immune dysregulation, setting the stage for granuloma formation and chronic disease

 VA Rating Criteria

-The Department of Veterans Affairs (VA) rates granulomatous diseases under 38 C.F.R. § 4.97, which covers conditions that affect the respiratory system.
-Because these diseases vary widely in severity and may affect multiple organs, the VA assigns disability ratings from 0% to 100% based on how much the illness limits a veteran’s ability to function.
+The Department of Veterans Affairs (VA) rates granulomatous diseases under 38 C.F.R. § 4.97, the Schedule of Ratings for respiratory conditions.
+Depending on symptom severity, affected organs, and the degree of functional impairment, the VA assigns disability ratings ranging from 0% to 100%.

-- Pulmonary Function Tests (PFTs) – The VA uses measurements like Forced Vital Capacity (FVC) and Diffusion Capacity of Carbon Monoxide (DLCO) to assess lung strength and oxygen exchange.
+- Pulmonary Function Tests (PFTs): The VA uses measurements such as Forced Vital Capacity (FVC) and Diffusion Capacity of Carbon Monoxide (DLCO) to assess lung strength and oxygen exchange.

-- Treatment Requirements – Long-term use of corticosteroids, immunosuppressive therapy, or oxygen usually supports a higher rating.
+- Treatment Requirements: Long-term use of corticosteroids, immunosuppressive therapy, or supplemental oxygen usually supports a higher rating.

-- Functional Impairment – Limitations in walking, exercising, or performing daily tasks show how the condition impacts work and quality of life.
+- Functional Impairment: Limitations in walking, exercise, or daily tasks demonstrate how the condition affects work and quality of life.

-- Extent of Organ Involvement – Granulomatous diseases that spread beyond the lungs, such as to the heart, kidneys, or nervous system, can justify higher evaluations.
+- Extent of Organ Involvement: Granulomatous diseases that spread beyond the lungs, such as to the heart, kidneys, or nervous system, can justify a higher rating.

-- Frequency and Duration of Flare-Ups – Recurrent or chronic symptoms that require ongoing care weigh heavily in favor of higher compensation.
+- Frequency and Duration of Flare-Ups: Recurrent or chronic symptoms that require ongoing care are strong indicators for higher compensation.

 VA Ratings for Granulomatous Diseases